-- In early 2009, the City Council approved a new Vision Statement for Lynnwood.
-A 'vision' is a - 3 realistic, credible, attractive future for our city.
-A vision statement articulates a destination - 4 toward which our city should aim--a future that in important ways is better, more successful, or - 5 more desirable, for our city than is the present.
-This Vision Statement, along with a set of - 6 Actions to begin to realize the Vision, was produced by a public visioning process. - 7 Starting with a Listening Phase, the city hosted 29 face-to-face brainstorming sessions between - late 2007 and early Spring of 2008, involving approximately 400 residents, business people, - 9 civic groups and city staff.
-People also submitted ideas through written answers to four - visioning questions in the visioning guide pamphlet.
+- 2 In early 2009, the City Council approved a new Vision Statement for Lynnwood.
+A 'vision' is a - realistic, credible, attractive future for our city.
+A vision statement articulates a destination 3 - toward which our city should aim--a future that in important ways is better, more successful, or 4

+Actions to begin to realize the Vision, was produced by a public visioning process.
+6

+7 Starting with a Listening Phase, the city hosted 29 face-to-face brainstorming sessions between

+- late 2007 and early Spring of 2008, involving approximately 400 residents, business people, 8 - civic groups and city staff.
+People also submitted ideas through written answers to four 9 - 10 visioning questions in the visioning guide pamphlet.
 Some citizens preferred to share ideas and - opinions through the city website.
-This Phase produced over 4,000 ideas, comments, - suggestions and constructive criticisms. - The second Phase of the Project "envisioned" the future for Lynnwood embodied in these 4,000 - items.
-A committee of residents who had attended the Phase I meetings worked through the - second half of 2008 to distill those 4,000+ items into a concise vision statement.
-The City - 16 Council's adoption of Lynnwood Moving Forward: Our Community Vision was followed by - incorporation of the Vision into this Comprehensive Plan later in 2009.
-The adopted vision - statement is as follows:
+This Phase produced over 4,000 ideas, comments, 11 - suggestions and constructive criticisms.
+12 - The second Phase of the Project "envisioned" the future for Lynnwood embodied in these 4,000 13 - items.
+A committee of residents who had attended the Phase I meetings worked through the 14 - second half of 2008 to distill those 4,000+ items into a concise vision statement.
+The City 15 - Council's adoption of Lynnwood Moving Forward: Our Community Vision was followed by 16 - incorporation of the Vision into this Comprehensive Plan later in 2009.
+The adopted vision 17 - statement is as follows: 18